jonaylor89/John_Naylor_CMSC312_2019/README.md

 The available commands for the shell are:
 - load
     - Load in template file and create processes from it
-    - e.g. load ProgramFiles/temp1.txt 1000
+    - e.g. `load ProgramFiles/cpu.prgm 10`
         - load template 1 and create 1000 processes
 - exit || quit
     - Exits simulator